Current Students: Return to Title IV

 Students are encouraged to meet with Financial Aid before dropping courses or withdrawing from the university.

 Federal law mandates that students who withdraw either officially or unofficially from all classes may only keep the financial aid they “earned” via attendance up to the time of withdrawal.
 If students drop their classes prior to the 60% point of the semester, they may be required to repay a portion of their federal, state and institutional financial aid.
-If Title IV and/or institutional funds disbursed were in excess of the amount the student earned, the excess must be returned by Schreiner and/or the student to the federal government and/or the lender involved.
+If Title IV and/or institutional funds disbursed were in excess of the amount the student earned, the excess must be returned by Schreiner and/or the student to the federal government.

 Federal funds are returned to the programs in the following order: